dajhub/dajhub.github.io/content/blog/sddm/index.md

 line 117 DateTimeSpacing=10 #changed from -20 to 10 to improve space between date & time
 ```

-I have also added my own wallpaper to `/usr/share/sddm/themes/corners/backgrounds/` which is referenced in line 21 of the config file.

-For the near future I might change the color of the date and time to improve the contrast with the background.
-The light white does not really work.
+I might, in the near future, change the color of the date and time to improve the contrast with the background.
+The white text does not really work.

 Below is the full config file for the updated theme: